Powered by Blogger.

 No comments

 Assalamualaikum and hi everyone.
-Growing up, I found myself trapped by the weight of silence.
-I am the youngest one in my family, bongsu, so I learned from an early age that speaking my mind was often seen as disrespectful.
-In my world, speaking out was met with disapproval, so I kept my thoughts to myself, fearing what others would say.
-Consequently, I lost my voice, hidden beneath layers of silence and self-doubt.
+Growing up, I lived with a lot of silence.
+I am the youngest in my family, the bongsu, so from a young age I learned that talking too much or sharing my thoughts was seen as kurang ajar.
+In my world, speaking up was not welcomed.
+So I stayed quiet.
+I kept everything inside, afraid of what people might say.
+Slowly, I lost my voice, covered by silence and self-doubt.

 Wishing you bright stars and moon,